arkbriar/blog/content/posts/ford_johnson_algorithm.md

     // now we have s[0] < s[1], s[2] < s[3], s[1] < s[3]
     vector<char> cs = {s[0], s[1], s[3]};

-    // insertion will completed in two comparations auto insert_into_first_three = [&](char c) {
+    // insertion will be completed in two comparations auto insert_into_first_three = [&](char c) {
         if (less_than(c, cs[1])) {
             if (less_than(c, cs[0])) cs.insert(cs.begin(), c);